-WATER HEATER BYPASS WINTERIZATION VALVE
+WATER HEATER BYPASS VALVE

 Your coach may be equipped with a water heater bypass valve for easier winterization of water lines using RV antifreeze.
-See Water System Drain Valve Locations chart at the end of this section for valve location on your model.
+See table at the end of this section for valve location.

-Turn the handle as shown to either Bypass or Normal flow through the water heater.
+Turn the handle as shown to either bypass or flow through the water heater.